vnali/studio-plugin-docs/README.md

 - Support for project config.
 - Support for most of [Podcast Index tags](https://github.com/Podcastindex-org/podcast-namespace/blob/main/docs/1.0.md#table-of-contents)

+## Starter Project
+The studio plugin has a [starter project](https://github.com/vnali/craft-studio-starter).
+Please setup a sample project which contains required fields and check how the plugin works.

 ## Podcast formats
 To be able to create a podcast, there must be at least one podcast format.
 To create a podcast format, go to (Plugin settings->Podcast Formats) and click on the new podcast format.
 Only users with manage plugin settings access can view/create podcast formats.